There are different forms of employment at SLU. On this page, you will find more information about the different forms.

 Employment is for a maximum of one year and at no more than 50 per cent of a full-time post.
 Only someone admitted to undergraduate studies may be employed as a teaching assistant.
 The total period of employment may not exceed three years.

-Fixed-term employment according to the post-doctoral agreement (central collective bargaining agreement)
+Fixed-term appointment under the so-called postdoctoral agreement (central collective agreement)

-This is a fixed-term postdoc position, full time for two years.
-These two years must be a continuous period.
+This fixed-term postdoctoral appointment is for a period of two years.
+The appointment must be for a continuous period.

 Specialist training for veterinary surgeons (local collective bargaining agreement at SLU)